ferama/rospo/README.md

 ## Scenarios

-### Example scenario: Windows WSL reverse shell
+### Example scenario: Windows reverse shell
 Why use an embedded sshd server you might ask me.
-You have a Windows WSL instance that you want to access remotely without complicated setups on firewalls and other hassles and annoyances.
+Suppose you have a Windows WSL instance that you want to access remotely without complicated setups on firewalls and other hassles and annoyances.
 With **rospo** you can do it in ONE simple step:

 ```
 $ rospo run reverse -S remote_ssh_server